 Resource LWC - BETA - Resource Forecasting

-Last Modified On: October 9, 2025
+Last Modified On: June 12, 2026

-The new Resource Forecasting feature helps Resource and Project Managers plan ahead with greater accuracy.
+The Resource Forecasting feature helps Resource and Project Managers plan ahead with greater accuracy.
 You can now capture future resource demand directly from opportunities and compare it against role-based capacity defined in Resource Profiles — enabling smarter staffing decisions before projects are even created.

 Previously, resource planning was only possible within confirmed projects, making it difficult to anticipate upcoming demand.
 With this enhancement, you can now: